fwd/nano-to/docs/username-integration.md

 # Username Registration API

-You can register Usernames from within your app.
-Use case is offering Nano 'search and pay' in wallets, websites, and even in-game.
+Offer 'search and pay' in wallets, websites, or in-game.
+Receive 20% from every Username purchase.

 ## Base URL